cetusk/MortonGPCC/README.md

 The `xxx` is your git acces token.

 ### 0.3.
 Note
-In current status, this script works on the Python environment and 2 dimensional space.
-I'm planning to expand it as C++ and 3 dimensional space.
+In current status, this script works on the Python environment.
+I'm planning to expand it by C++.

 ## 1. Usage